grosser/ultra_pow_list/Readme.md

-Ultraviolet + TextPow + PList for Ruby 1.8 and 1.9
+Ultraviolet + TextPow for Ruby 1.8 and 1.9
 Because all these libs are kind of broken and dont work well on either platform.

-If you only need ruby 1.9, simply go with `spox-ultraviolet`.
+If you only need ruby 1.9, simply go with `spox-ultraviolet`.</br>
+(which will load spox-plist, a slightly outdated plist flavor)

 Install
 =======